olekawaii/flytty/README.md

 The red-cyan colors in this format are also missing a bright/dark variant.
 This is for several reasons:
 - It looks better with fewer colors
-- All the popular themes only have one variant of their colors.
+- most popular themes only have one variant of their colors
 - People love to ruin good themes trying to have dark and bright variants:
   - The Solarized theme doesn't have dark/light variants of its colors.
 How would you defive the dark/bright colors for it?
 The author hod a genious